Loading...

 THE YAWANAWA PEOPLE

 The Yawanawa people’s first contact with the non-indigenous world happened around the 19th century.
-It was an intense period of many conflicts with the rubber barons and missionaries who invaded their lands and tried to forbid the Yawanawa language, culture, and spirituality.
+It was an intense period of much conflict with the rubber barons and missionaries who invaded their lands and tried to forbid Yawanawa language, culture and spirituality.
 In the 1980s, chief Biraci Nixiwaka Brazil led his people in the fight for the recognition of their native territories, and the Yawanawa became the first indigenous people to obtain the official rights to their lands in the state of Acre.

 CHIEF NIXIWAKA BIRACI YAWANAWA

 Chief Nixiwaka is one of the most relevant indigenous leaders of our time.
 He has dedicated his life to reclaiming his people’s ancient culture and spirituality.
 After reconquering the rights over their ancestral territory, Nixiwaka, alongside his family, led the opening of their culture to the outside world.
 Its main element is the Yawa Festival, which is held annually since 2002 in the village of Nova Esperança (“New Hope”).
-In the past years, he has spent most of his time in the Sacred Village, dedicated to spirituality and healing and receiving teachings from the elders to carry on the Yawanawa legacy.
-In his few journeys out of his village to represent his people, he’s also visited other spiritual leaders worldwide and has partaken in sharing many cultural traditions.
+In the past years he has spent most of his time in the Sacred Village, dedicated to spirituality and healing, receiving teachings from the elders, in order to carry on the Yawanawa legacy.
+In his few journeys out of his village to represent his people, he’s also visited other spiritual leaders around the world and has partaken in the sharing of many cultural traditions.

 NAWASHAHU YAWANAWA

-Nawashahu is the eldest daughter of Putanny and the chief Biraci Nixiwaka.
+Nawashahu is the eldest daughter of Putanny and the chief Nixiwaka Yawanawa.
 She has been brought up to become a leader.
-Nawa and her sister, Ykashahu, have been very dedicated to their studies of Yawanawa spirituality, dieting with the elders, and always seeking to learn more from the leaders of the tribe.
-Nawashahu is a guardian of this knowledge and a very talented singer, who has accompanied her parents in their work and travels outside the villages from early age.
+Nawashahu has been very dedicated to their studies of Yawanawa spirituality, dieting with the elders and always seeking to learn more from the leaders of the tribe.
+Nawashahu is a guardian of this knowledge and a very talented singer, who has accompanied her parents in their work and travels outside the villages since early age.

 Price